 — Ripple (@Ripple) February 21, 2018

-InstaRem will be using a Ripple product called xCurrent, is a tool for payments between banks in different countries.
+InstaRem will be using a Ripple product called xCurrent, which is a tool for payments between banks in different countries.
 Ripple explains that the product “…enables banks to instantly settle cross-border payments with end-to-end tracking.
 Using xCurrent, banks message each other in real-time to confirm payment details prior to initiating the transaction and to confirm delivery once it settles.”

 Prajit Nanu, CEO of InstaReM, said: “Now, RippleNet members will be able to process a large number of payouts in Southeast Asian countries through InstaReM’s secure rails.”